ganelson/inform/README.md

 means that a complete presentation of the code, in human-readable form, is continuously maintained alongside the code itself.
-So to read this, along with technical documentation and other useful resources, turn to the companion web page to this repository: &#9733; [Inform: The Program](blob/master/docs
+So to read this, along with technical documentation and other useful resources, turn to the companion web page to this repository: &#9733; [Inform: The Program](blob/master/docs)

-Writing and presenting Inform as a literate program was far beyond the capabilities of existing LP software.
-A new system for LP called [Inweb](https://github.com/ganelson/inweb) has been spun off from Inform, and has its own repository.
+Writing and presenting Inform as a literate program was beyond the capabilities of existing LP software, so a new system for LP called Inweb has been spun off from Inform, and that has [its own repository](https://github.com/ganelson/inweb).

 __Disclaimer__.
 Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be